#made this as a fun little analysis

 Text

 "A man of contradictions.
-A man of many moods." - An analysis of three characters brought to you by Kurt Russell and John Carpenter.
+A man of many moods." - An analysis of three characters played by Kurt Russell and directed by John Carpenter.

 Throughout their long careers and friendship, John Carpenter and Kurt Russell have collaborated no more than five times together.
 Those five times, however, produced an array of memorable films and performances, turning Kurt Russell into an iconic cult hero and solidifying John Carpenter as one of the most unique and influential directors of his time.
 Such was their stamp on the movie world that the characters they created together remain among the most beloved of film-goers both old and new, and their films the subjects of frequent re-watches and special screenings.
 This essay focuses on the strongest of those collaborations and analyses three of their most iconic characters - Snake Plissken, Jack Burton, and RJ Macready.
 The analysis will be based on a trilogy of factors: their competence in their environments, their likability to other characters and the audience, and their arc throughout their films.
 After which they will be scored by an arbitrary scale based on their success in each factor and, let's be honest, vibes.
 What will the results conclude?
 Nothing.
 Absolutely nothing.
 But I had a good time doing it.